 What other stakeholder groups are linked to your organization?
 Do you rely on suppliers, re-sellers, donors, volunteers, community organizations, or others?
 Which have the most impact?
 Do you understand and appreciate their contribution and the special role they play?
 Are their wants and needs universal, or unique?
 Consider listing and prioritizing what is important to them, and then invest in communication and/or training to help your team understand the importance of meeting the expectations of these stakeholder groups.

 It’s about people.
 Whatever your business or organization, you will serve it well by starting with a focus on all the people who have a stake in your success.
 Take time to understand them, make an effort to connect with them, and then think strategically about how you can best meet their needs, wants, and expectations.
 If you do, the products and services you provide will bring you not only financial success, but also the more significant reward of having very satisfied stakeholders.

-Rob Marchalonis (Rob@LSP123.com) helps organizations develop variable compensation plans to prosper and grow.
-Read Rob’s book, IncentShare: Motivate, Recruit, and Get Results with Incentives, available at Amazon. www.IncentShare.com
+Rob Marchalonis is the founder of IncentShare and author of IncentShare: Motivate, Recruit, and Get Results with Incentives, now available at Amazon.
+Connect with him at www.IncentShare.com